#bitwise is a computing-focused reading lounge that

 mathematics literature.
 Among the suggested names were

-.
+and #coders_and_fun.
 While at least one person

-disliked the name #computernerds
+disliked the name #computernerds, everyone seemed

-, so the new channel was formed
+to like #bitwise, so the new channel was formed

 with this name.